What is discrimination?

 Discrimination is when you’re treated unfairly or less fairly because you’re a person with disability.
 It’s also when you’re treated unfairly or less fairly because you’re a relative, friend, carer or coworker of a person with disability.
 Discrimination might also happen because of something else about you – for example, your sex, religion or race.

 Direct discrimination is when someone treats a person with disability unfairly or less fairly because of their disability.
-An example might be someone telling you that your child can’t take part in a playgroup because his appearance would upset the other parents and children.
+An example might be someone telling you that your child can’t take part in a playgroup because your child’s appearance would upset the other parents and children.

 Indirect discrimination is when a person with disability is prevented from doing something a person without that disability can do.
-In this case, no-one sets out to be deliberately unfair, but the end result is unfair.
-An example might be your child not being able to use the local swimming pool because it has no ramp for wheelchairs.
+In this situation, no-one sets out to be deliberately unfair, but the end result is unfair.
+An example might be your child not being able to use the local swimming pool because it doesn’t have a ramp for wheelchairs.

 Lawful and unlawful discrimination